-Plaza del Lago, is the premiere luxury shopping experience with unique boutiques, destination restaurants and convenient services all beautifully bundled in the Spanish-style complex in Chicago’s North Shore, 1515 N. Sheridan Road, in Wilmette, Illinois.
+Plaza del Lago is the premier luxury shopping experience with unique boutiques, destination restaurants, and convenient services all beautifully bundled in a Spanish-style complex in Chicago’s North Shore, 1515 N. Sheridan Road, in Wilmette, Illinois.

-The popular pillar of the North Shore community has been a mainstay for more than 80 years and is the second oldest shopping center in the United States.
-Along with the rich history, Plaza del Lago boasts a robust mix of on-trend and classic with its diverse mix of leading retailers, one-of-a-kind boutiques, distinctive restaurants, grocery and services.
+The famous pillar of the North Shore community has been a mainstay for more than 80 years and is the second oldest shopping center in the United States.
+Along with the rich history, Plaza del Lago boasts a robust mix of on-trend and classic with its diverse mix of leading retailers, one-of-a-kind boutiques, distinctive restaurants, grocery, and services.

-What is now Plaza del Lago was once a 22-acre unincorporated plot of land marked by lawlessness and unwanted by the neighboring towns of Wilmette, Kenilworth, Evanston and Winnetka, known as “No Man’s Land.”
+What is now Plaza del Lago was once a 22-acre unincorporated plot of land marked by lawlessness and unwanted by neighboring towns of Wilmette, Kenilworth, Evanston, and Winnetka, known as “No Man’s Land.”